What are Rich Snippets and How to Get Them?

 An example of a Top Stories rich result

-To get into Top stories, you need to publish high-quality content created by industry experts to comply with Google’s E-A-T (expertise, authoritativeness, and trustworthiness) requirements.
-But in addition to that there are several small tips to raise your chances of getting this rich snippet:
+To get into Top stories, you need to publish high-quality content created by industry experts to comply with Google’s E-E-A-T (experience, expertise, authoritativeness, and trustworthiness) requirements.
+But in addition to that there are several small tips to raise your chances of getting these rich snippets:

 • Add Article schema markup to your page.